2014 Outlook on Telecommunications

 Interview with Craig Wigginton

-What are the key issues facing the telecom industry in 2013?
+What is the biggest challenge facing the telecommunications industry in the coming year?

-What are high-performing companies doing to foster innovation and growth?
+What are some steps telecommunications companies can take to foster innovation and/or growth?

 “All in all, what is fascinating about the telecommunications ecosystem of 2014 is that mobile is on the leading edge of innovation that crosses virtually every industry and sector, and is a key engine of economic growth for the U.S.”

 Innovation has been the cornerstone of success in the mobile ecosystem, and companies should keep pushing on the accelerator as many more opportunities exist.
 For example, new devices will continue to arrive with varied price points and different form factors – bigger screens, flexible screens, curved screens.
 Mobile capabilities are being extended into completely new devices, including wearable technology such as glasses, smart watches and fitness/health devices – and these are just the tip of the iceberg.
 We’ve been seeing indications that the benefit derived from relevant features and functionality, as well as apps, have greatly improved the value proposition to consumers, resulting in increased receptivity in paying more for devices.